KEsau/kesau.github.io/about/about.markdown

 permalink: /about/
 ---

-This is the homepage of Kiyomizu, where he share reading note, experiences and thoughts.
+This is the homepage of Kiyomizu, where he shares notes, book reviews, experiences and thoughts.